Wondering how to measure KPIs for developers’ productivity?

 You can set a threshold in terms of the number of “acceptable” bugs in your application and measuring the number of bugs that ship with each iteration is one metric you can record per software engineering team or developer.

 Naturally, you‘d prefer that your product ships – defect-free, but in the real world, this often isn‘t the case.
 The preference is to have little to no bugs that have been tagged with a Severity of Medium or High.

 By setting a threshold you can run reports in your defect tracking software and in conjunction with your source control software, you can identify who introduced the bug.

 Code Analysis and Quality

 Code quality is a trickier metric to measure.
-Coding standard and practices should be in place prior to attempting to measure the quality of code.
-These standards should be enforced by the team and adhered to by developers.
+Coding standards and practices should be in place prior to attempting to measure the quality of code.
+These standards should be enforced by the engineering manager and adhered to by all team members.

 Most software applications being built today live on the internet.
 Applications on the internet must be built with performance in mind and as such, performance is an important metric to measure.